Tony Spiro

 What is the best headless CMS for Next.js in 2026?

 Cosmic, Contentful, and Sanity all have strong Next.js integrations.
-Cosmic's REST API works cleanly with Next.js App Router, and the Cosmic SDK supports server components and incremental static regeneration.
+Cosmic's REST API and @cosmicjs/sdk TypeScript SDK work cleanly with the Next.js App Router, including React Server Components and incremental static regeneration.
 Cosmic is a strong default if you're starting a new Next.js project in 2026.
+See the Next.js headless CMS guide for a working setup.

 Is there a free headless CMS in 2026?

 Yes.
 Cosmic, Contentful, Sanity, Strapi, and Prismic all offer free tiers.
-The Cosmic free tier includes 2 team members, 1 bucket, and generous API limits for individual projects and prototypes.
-Strapi is open-source and can be self-hosted for free with your own infrastructure.
+The Cosmic Free plan includes 1 Bucket, 2 team members, 1,000 Objects, 50 Object types, 1 AI agent, and 1 workflow, with 10,000 non-cached and 100,000 cached API requests per month.
+Strapi, Payload, and Directus are open source and can be self-hosted for free with your own infrastructure.

 What is the difference between a headless CMS and a traditional CMS?

 A traditional CMS like WordPress couples the content backend with the frontend presentation layer.
 A headless CMS separates them: it stores and serves content via API, and you build the frontend however you want.
 This gives you more flexibility in how and where content is displayed.
-For a full breakdown, see our complete guide to headless CMS.
+For a full breakdown, see our complete guide to headless CMS, or headless CMS vs WordPress for the direct comparison.

 How does headless CMS pricing work?

 Pricing models vary by platform.
 Most charge a base monthly fee that includes a set number of users, API calls, and storage.
 Additional team members are typically charged per seat.
-Cosmic charges $29/user/month for additional users beyond the plan limit.
+Cosmic charges $29/user/month for additional users beyond the plan limit, and $29/bucket/month for additional buckets.
+Sanity's Growth plan is priced per seat at $15/seat/month.
 Enterprise plans across all major platforms usually include custom pricing based on usage volume.
 Always compare pricing at your anticipated team size, not just the base plan.